icme/cme193/web/jupyter.md

 # Using Jupyter with a Conda virutal environment

 You don't need to install Jupyter in every virtual environment.
 However, you do need to install a `ipykernel` for every virtual environment.
+This is what lets Jupyter know how to run this version of Python.

 First, you may wish to install `nb_conda`